 Continue ahead and descend gently, passing Phillips’s Point nature reserve.
 Stay on the coast path passing through a kissing gate and into the cliff top fields.
 At the second kissing gates you enter Efford Down.

 Head for the gap in the next hedge, then bear left uphill to the trig-mark (a concrete pillar used for triangulation) on the highest point.

 Walk downhill towards a kissing gate in the stone field boundary.
-Follow the path to the Pepper Pot on Compass Point.
-The land may be fenced off to allow grazing as this encourages the return pf short maritmime grassland, which creates a valuable habitat for native plants, birds and insects but is always accessible to walkers.
+Follow the path to the Storm Tower (Compass Point).
+The land may be fenced off to allow grazing as this encourages the return of short maritime grassland, which creates a valuable habitat for native plants, birds and insects but is always accessible to walkers.

 Proceed downhill to the waymarker above the Breakwater.
 Turn right along the path and go through the gate signed ‘Town Centre’.
 Go down the steps and cross the sea-lock gates.

 Walk along the canal with the water on your right.
 You will pass several craft workshops units, cafes and shops.
-Here you can bear left towards the town centre or continue ahead to the Tourist Information Centre.
+Here you can bear left towards Bude Castle and the town centre or continue ahead to the Tourist Information Centre.